Our events will generally keep the same schedule; this information will also be in your Player Pack.

 - There will be masked or helmeted characters, ideal to hide a player character’s alien makeup.

 You will need to bring your own weapon physreps and basic costume to match the Battle or Monstering slot; at minimum, neutral to black layers so you can wear crew kit on top.
+There will be some limited changing space at the crew hut; you’ll be able to change out of your player kit here if you start Monstering during Time In, to make sure you aren’t pausing playing for more than 2 hours.

 Signing Up